prismify-co/ko/README.md

 # About

-ko is a project scaffolding tool that is meant to easily create or clone projects like Nuxt.js, Next.js, and Sapper.
+ko is a (WIP) project scaffolding and configuration tool that is meant to easily create or clone projects like Nuxt.js, Next.js, and Sapper.

+This project is heavily inspired by [blitz](https://github.com/blitz-js/blitz).
+Blitz is a Ruby on Rails like project based on Next.js.
+Blitz also allows you to configure the project by using their CLI.
+Rather than building a web framework, this project focuses on the configuration portion of their CLI and aims to target different frameworks.

+At the time of this writng, ko can generate a basic Next.js app and clone repositories from GitHub, GitLab, and Bitbucket.

 ### Example